hpehl/dockerfiles/wildfly/monitor/README.md

 </subsystem>
 ```

+## Grafana

+The demo contains two Grafana dashboards:

+1. A dashboard for the WildFly JVM (memory and thread usage) and two metrics showing some key indicators for the connection pool of the kitchensink datasource.
+1. A dashboard which shows statistics of the monitoring subsystem itself.

 ## Get Started

-1. First start the Influx and WildFly docker container.
-There's a shell script you can use to start and link the container.
+1. Start the Influx and WildFly docker containers.
+There's a shell script called `setup.sh` you can use to start and link the containers.
 It's just a shortcut for

 		docker run -d -p 80:80 -p 8083:8083 -p 8086:8086 --name=influx -e PRE_CREATE_DB=monitor hpehl/influx-grafana
 		docker run -d -p 8080:8080 -p 9990:9990 --name=wildfly --hostname=monitor-demo --link influx:influx hpehl/wildfly-monitor

-1. Point you browser to http://localhost/ (replace localhost with `boot2docker ip` if you running OSX) and load the Grafana dashboards from `dashboards/server.json` and `dashboards/diagnostics.json`.
+1. Point you browser to http://localhost/ (replace localhost with `boot2docker ip` if you running OS X) and import the Grafana dashboards from `dashboards/server.json` and `dashboards/diagnostics.json` (don't forget to save the dashboards after importing them).

 1. Use JMeter and the provided configuration `jmeter/monitor.jmx` to generate traffic and watch how the metrics in Grafana will update accordingly.

+1. If you're done use the script `teardown.sh`to stop the docker containers.